TheTechAngle/TheTechAngle.github.io/_posts/VPCs.md

 with the CIDR 172.31.0.0/16 would have Destination 172.31.0.0/16 with Target Local.

 ###### Default Route
-The default route with Destination 0.0.0.0/0 is pointed to the internet gateway as target.
+The default route with Destination (0.0.0.0/0 for ipv4 and ::/0 for ipv6) is pointed to the internet gateway as target.
 A subnet that is associated with a route table containing a default route is called a *public subnet*

 * Web Console Command - * VPC Dashboard -> Internet Gateways -> Create Internet Gateway button -> Click Create.